dimfeld/website/posts/simple_state_machines.md

 ![Encoding Dialog](encoding-dialog.png)

 We have a label at the top, a progress bar, and a button.
+The code to support this looks at the boolean flags and decides what to show in the dialog:

 ```html
 <div>{label}</div>